thegideonjohn/azure-zero-trust-architecture/project-3-automation.md

 # THE AUTOMATED SOC

-This guide provides step by step details of the final phase: building the "Brain" and "Reflexes" of the fortress.
+This guide provides a step by step details of the final phase: building the "Brain" and "Reflexes" of the fortress.
 A Mini-SOC (Security Operations Center) is implemented using Microsoft Sentinel to detect threats and  block attackers automatically.

 ---